A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: An approximate MMD permutation test

-\paragraph{Choice of the landmarks} We construct our approximation by sub-sampling $\nf$ points from the pooled dataset $\W=(\XY_i)_{1≤i≤n}$, where $\XY_{i} \coloneqq X_i$ for $1≤i≤\nX$ and $\XY_{\nX+i} \coloneqq Y_{i}$ for $1≤i≤\nY$.
-We will see that this sampling strategy makes it possible to have a good approximation of both kernel mean embeddings simultaneously.
+\paragraph{Choice of the landmarks} We construct our approximation by sub-sampling $\nf$ points from the pooled dataset $\W=(\XY_i)_{1≤i≤n}$, where $\XY_{i} \coloneqq X_i$ for $1≤i≤\nX$ and $\XY_{\nX+j} \coloneqq Y_{j}$ for $1≤j≤\nY$.
 This strategy differs from \tcite{chatalic2022NystromKernelMean}, where a similar Nyström approximation is designed by sampling points from both $\X$ and $\Y$ separately.
-Although the two approaches yield similar empirical performance, sampling once from the pooled dataset will allow us to derive a bound on the level of the test with the permutation approach introduced in Section~\ref{subsec:perm}.
+Although the two approaches yield similar empirical performance, sampling once from the pooled dataset yields landmarks whose distribution is invariant to permutations of the observations under the null hypothesis, allowing us to derive a bound on the level of the test with the permutation approach introduced in Section~\ref{subsec:perm}.

 Theoretical guarantees for approximating the MMD using Nyström approximation with uniform sampling of the landmarks from both datasets have been established in \tcite{chatalic2022NystromKernelMean}.
-However, achieving the optimal $O(n^{-1/2})$ rate under uniform sampling typically requires a large number of landmarks.
-In this paper, we instead adopt leverage scores sampling, which is known to be optimal for approximating a single kernel mean embedding \pcite{chatalic2023EfficientNumericalIntegration}.
+However, achieving the optimal $O(n^{-1/2})$ rate under uniform sampling typically requires a large number of landmarks or strong smoothness assumptions on the kernel/data.
+In this paper, we instead adopt leverage scores sampling, which is known to be optimal for approximating a single kernel mean embedding under mild smoothness assumptions \pcite{chatalic2025EfficientNumericalIntegration}.

 Leverage scores quantify the relative importance of each point in a dataset and are closely related to the inverse of the Christoffel function in approximation theory~\pcite{fanuel2022NystromLandmarkSampling,pauwels2018RelatingLeverageScores}.
 In this work, we focus on kernel ridge leverage scores (KRLS) \pcite{alaoui2015FastRandomizedKernel}.
-Given a dataset of size $n$ and associated kernel matrix $K$, KRLS are defined as
+For the pooled dataset $\W$ of size $n$ with associated kernel matrix $K$ defined by $K_{ij}\de \kr(\XY_i,\XY_j)$ for $1≤i,j≤n$, KRLS are defined as